BPO

 The Human Side: Challenges and How to Overcome Them

 There are certainly advantages to working from home.
-But it lacks challenges, especially in cases where people need to stay in touch, be recognized, and be able to divide work and personal life.
+But it lacks challenges, especially in cases where people need to stay in touch, be recognized, and balance work and personal life.
 These issues are often discussed not only on Reddit but also among HR professionals.

-Remote workers have the freedom they want from their work, but quite a number of them also admit to feeling lonely and fearing that their names will never be mentioned when promotions come up.
+Remote workers have the freedom they want in their work, but many also admit to feeling lonely and fearing that their names will never be mentioned when promotions come up.
 The thing is, most of these problems can be fixed by just a little bit of management and intentionality.

 Without the casual interactions in the office, it’s easy to feel disconnected.
 The answer doesn’t entail any great difficulty.
 People can be more involved through regular video meetings, informal team check-ins, or even quick online games, as all these activities create opportunities for interaction and, therefore, help to reconnect colleagues and rebuild team spirit.